 Nausea from placing hands in warm water; sneezing and coryza from putting hands in water ( Lac d. ).

-Diarrhoea: as soon as anything enters the rectum; profuse, pouring away as from a hydrant; watery, with sago-like particles; sensation, as if the anus remained open ( Apis ), involuntary; during cholera time (which precedes cholera, Phos. ac. ); morning, of old people.
+Diarrhoea: as soon as anything enters the rectum; profuse, pouring away as from a hydrant; watery, with sago-like particles; sensation, as if the anus remained open ( Apis ), involuntary; during cholera time (which precedes cholera, Phosphorus ac. ); morning, of old people.

 Haemorrhage: frequent and profuse, pouring out freely and then ceasing for a time; metrorrhagia, in cancer; haemoptysis, vicarious, from nose, stomach, anus, urethra, in amenorrhoea.